-In the online setting, an adversary plays a sequential game with the learner over $T$ rounds.
+\textbf{Online Learnability.} In the online setting, an adversary plays a sequential game with the learner over $T$ rounds.
 In each round $t \in [T]$, an adversary selects a labeled instance $(x_t, y_t) \in \mathcal{X} \times \mathcal{Y}$ and reveals $x_t$ to the learner.
 The learner makes a (potentially randomized) prediction $\hat{\pi}_t \in \mathcal{S}_K$.
-Finally, the adversary reveals the true relevance score $y_t$, and the learner suffers the loss $\ell(\hat{\pi}_t, y_t)$, where $\ell$ is some pre-specified ranking loss function.
-Given a ranking hypothesis class $\mathcal{H} \subseteq \mathcal{S}_K^{\mathcal{X}}$, the goal of the learner is to output predictions $\hat{\pi}_t$ such that its cumulative loss is close to the best possible cumulative loss over hypothesis in $\mathcal{H}$.
+Finally, the adversary reveals the true relevance-score vector $y_t$, and the learner suffers the loss $\ell(\hat{\pi}_t, y_t)$, where $\ell$ is some pre-specified ranking loss function.
+Given a ranking hypothesis class $\mathcal{H} \subset \mathcal{S}_K^{\mathcal{X}}$, the goal of the learner is to output predictions $\hat{\pi}_t$ such that its cumulative loss is close to the best possible cumulative loss over hypotheses in $\mathcal{H}$.
 A hypothesis class is online learnable if there exists an algorithm such that for any sequence of labeled examples $(x_1, y_1), ..., (x_T, y_T)$, the difference in cumulative loss between its predictions and the predictions of the best possible function in $\mathcal{H}$ is small.